Soft Matter Theory Group

 If you are interested in joining our group, as a graduate or undergraduate student, or as a postdoctoral fellow, please see the student topics section.

-• Hybrid Monte-Carlo
+• Monte-Carlo Methods

-People of the group
+People of the Group

 Filip Uhlík

-Doc.
-RNDr., Ph.D.
+Prof. RNDr., Ph.D.

 Lucie Nová